Lam Nguyen, D.Mgt.

 Dr. Nguyen and Wren Fritsky from Professional U took a group of BU students (both graduate and undergraduate) on a Husky Career Road Trip to Eurofins NSC to learn about its operations at the US headquarters in Lancaster, PA as well as its global operations, especially in Purchasing.
 BU students had an opportunity to interact with BU Alumni and discuss internship and job opportunities with the HR team.

-Dr. Nguyen took a group of 11 International Business major students on a field trip to Ha Noi, the capital of Viet Nam.
+Dr. Nguyen took a group of 11 International Business major students on a Faculty-Led Study Abroad Trip to Ha Noi, the capital of Viet Nam, in May 2019.
 During this 12-day trip, the students had an opportunity to experience and learn about its history, culture, economy, and business practices.

 Student-Faculty Collaborative Research